-3. Pre-Agreement
+3. PRE-AGREEMENT DOCUMENTATION

 It is not uncommon for parties to enter into heads of agreement prior to concluding a definitive acquisition agreement, particularly in complex negotiations, as a means of determining whether or not the parties are agreed on principal commercial points.
 Usually, heads of agreement will be short, high-level documents and non-binding.
-Parties tend to avoid legally binding heads of agreement as they may take as long to negotiate as the definitive acquisition agreement and may end up being of equal length and complexity.
+Parties tend to avoid legally binding heads of agreement, as they may take as long to negotiate as the definitive acquisition agreement and may end up being of equal length and complexity.
 Furthermore, an agreement can be void for uncertainty if major terms are left unagreed.
-In order, therefore, to have a legally binding heads of agreement, it is not only necessary to draft and agree upon the principal terms, such as the assets being sold, the consideration, conditions and other major terms, but it is also necessary to negotiate the detailed wording of the warranties and indemnities, the limitations on the liability of the seller or the directors and what disclosure will form an exception to the warranties.
+To have a legally binding heads of agreement, it is not only necessary to draft and agree upon the principal terms, such as the assets being sold, the consideration, conditions and other major terms, but it is also necessary to negotiate the detailed wording of the warranties and indemnities, the limitations on the liability of the seller or the directors and what disclosure will form an exception to the warranties.
 In many cases, lawyers will favour not having heads of agreement at all, given that they often take the parties little further and given that the net result may be merely to delay the preparation and negotiation of the definitive acquisition agreement.

 The purchaser will often request exclusivity from the target company, either as a binding provision in an otherwise non-binding letter of intent or in the form of a stand-alone agreement.
-The typical exclusivity arrangement will block the target company from (i) soliciting offers for the subject business, (ii) sharing information and (iii) engaging in discussions with other potential buyers.
-A purchaser will generally not want to incur the significant time and expense associated with due diligence and transaction negotiations without exclusivity, and will want to avoid serving as a "stalking horse" for other bidders.
+The typical exclusivity arrangement will block the target company from (1) soliciting offers for the subject business, (2) sharing information and (3) engaging in discussions with other potential buyers, except to the extent required in terms of applicable law and/or their fiduciary duties.
+A purchaser will generally not want to incur the significant time and expense associated with due diligence and transaction negotiations without exclusivity, and will want to avoid serving as a 'stalking horse' for other bidders.
 However, target companies typically strongly resist granting exclusivity.
-In respect of shareholder lock-up agreements, Guideline 1/2013 issued by the Panel in terms of the Takeover Regulations provides that no more than 5 minority shareholders, each holding at least 5% or more of the shares of the target, can be approached.
-Although, as noted above, the Takeover Regulations apply both to public companies and certain larger private companies, lock-up arrangements are not commonplace in the context of private deals.
-The only time that one may see lock-up arrangements in the context of a private detail are in situations where a scheme of arrangement is used, which as noted above are only likely to be used in the context of a private deal if there are a large number of shareholders involved.
-Even in the context of public deals, soft irrevocables are generally given by shareholders, allowing the shareholder the opportunity to back out if a better offer comes along.